Universal few-body physics in a harmonic trap: Effective theories for trapped systems

 \section{Effective theories for trapped systems}

 In this section, we formulate our effective theory for particles with large $S$-wave scattering length in a harmonic trap.
 Following Ref.~\cite{Stetcu:2006ey}, we identify the ultraviolet cutoff of the effective theory with the model space cutoff on the harmonic oscillator basis functions.
 Since the trap only modifies the infrared properties of the system, the renormalization in the ultraviolet remains the same and we require both a 2- and a 3-body interaction at leading order in the large scattering length \cite{Bedaque:1998kg}.
-Higher order corrections will be left for a future publication.
+The leading corrections are due to the range $R$ of the underlying interaction.
+For typical momenta $\kappa\sim\sqrt{m|E|}$ of order $1/a$, these corrections are suppressed by $R/a$.
+For broad enough Feshbach resonances, one can take $R$ to be equal to the van der Waals length $l_{vdW}$.
+In the trap there are also corrections of order $R/\beta$, where $\beta$ is the oscillator length defined below.
+If large energies are involved, there are also corrections of order $R\sqrt{m|E|}$.
+The explicit consideration of these corrections will be left for a future publication.
 For a discussion of higher order corrections for fermions with two spin states, see Refs.~\cite{Stetcu:2010xq,Rotureau:2010uz}.

 For $A$ bodies with equal masses in an isotropic harmonic oscillator potential (HOP), the energy spectrum is determined by the Hamiltonian